rikhoffbauer/chrome-devtools-mcp-server/README.md

 <!-- BEGIN AUTO GENERATED OPTIONS -->

 - **`--autoConnect`**
   If specified, automatically connects to a browser (Chrome 145+) running in the user data directory identified by the channel param.
+Requires remote debugging being enabled in Chrome here: chrome://inspect/#remote-debugging.
   - **Type:** boolean
   - **Default:** `false`